PhantomChain/docs/docs/cookbook/developer/README.md

 title: Developer
 ---

-Developer guides for integration with Ark Core.
+Developer guides for integration with Phantom Core.